TakingItCasual/easymc/docs/getting_started.rst

 Or if a persistent IP address is desired::

     ec2mc server create eu-west-2 mc_template server_name_goes_here --elastic_ip

+All provided templates contain scripts (which will be uploaded to the instances themselves) which will shut down the instances after 10 consecutive minutes of no online players.

 (A template for a Forge server is also included: "cnb_template".
 See Customization_ for how to make your own template.)